gotthardp/lorawan-server/doc/Connectors.md

    - **network** when the destination server cannot be reached
    - **topic** when the target broker configuration is wrong

-When a *Failed* flag is raised, the connector is inactive.
-Fix the indicated root cause and then remove the flag to reactivate the connector.
+When a *Failed* flag is raised, the connector is inactive and no connection is established.
+To re-establish the connection after an error occures, fix the indicated root cause and then remove the flag to reactivate the connector.

 On the Authentication tab:
  - **Client ID** is the MQTT parameter